codegram/colorant/Readme.md

-# colorist
+# colorant

-Colorist is a small utility to determine which colors are present in a particular image, and how much they appear.
+Colorant is a small utility to determine which colors are present in a particular image, and how much they appear.
 It wraps ImageMagick's `convert` command, so it has to be installed on the system.